xdmushui/partner-center-sdk/develop/get-subscription-overage.md

 - Admin agent

 > [!Note]
-> New Commerce changes are currently available only to partners who are part of the M365/D365 new commerce experience technical preview.
+> New Commerce changes are currently available only to partners who are part of the Microsoft 365/Dynamics 365 new commerce experience technical preview.

 Used to get overage for a given customer.
 Overage enables a customer to continue using services if they use the service beyond the stated limits.
-Overage defines the consumption subscription overage pay-as-you-go wll accrue to.
+Overage defines the consumption subscription overage pay-as-you-go will accrue to.

 ## Prerequisites